 You’ll also get more protections with the Freedom card – for shopping and traveling – and these can save you some money if something you buy is damaged or lost, or if you have a problem traveling.
 The CashForward doesn’t have these benefits, but you’ll be able to see your FICO score whenever you want, a great benefit to have if you’re interested in improving your credit.

-Remember that owning both cards is a good option as well, using the Freedom wherever you’ll get the 5% discount and the CashForward for other purchases.
+Remember that having both cards is a good option as well, using the Freedom wherever you’ll get the 5% discount and the CashForward for other purchases.
 This strategy would let you get the most out of each card, and give you access to both sets of benefits.